-In January 2020, as described below, to establish new subsidiaries to further expand its business and operation, the Company acquired ownership in three entities for no consideration from the Company's management which set up such entities on the Company's behalf.
+In January 2020, as described below, the Company acquired ownership in three entities for no consideration from the Company's management which set up such entities on the Company's behalf.

 On January 3, 2020, Shuhai Beijing entered into two equity transfer agreements (the "Transfer Agreements") with the President, and a Director of the Company.
-Pursuant to the Transfer Agreements, the Director and the President, each agreed, for no consideration, to (i) transfer their 51% and 49% respective ownership interests, in Guozhong Times (Beijing) Technology Ltd. ("Guozhong Times") to Shuhai Beijing; and (ii) transfer their 51% and 49% respective ownership interests, in Guohao Century (Beijing) Technology Ltd. ("Guohao Century") to Shuhai Beijing.
+Pursuant to the Transfer Agreements, the Director and the President, each agreed, for no consideration, to (i) transfer his 51% and 49% respective ownership interests, in Guozhong Times (Beijing) Technology Ltd. ("Guozhong Times") to Shuhai Beijing; and (ii) transfer his 51% and 49% respective ownership interests, in Guozhong Times, in Guohao Century (Beijing) Technology Ltd. ("Guohao Century") to Shuhai Beijing.
 Guozhong Times and Guohao Century were established to develop technology for electronic products, intelligence equipment and accessories, and provide software and information system consulting, installation and maintenance services.

-On January 7, 2020, Shuhai Beijing entered into another equity transfer agreement with the President, the same Director described above and an unrelated individual.
-Pursuant to this equity transfer agreement, the Director, the President and the unrelated individual each agreed to transfer their 51%, 16%, 33% ownership interests, in Guozhong Haoze (Beijing) Technology Ltd. ("Guozhong Haoze") to Shuhai Beijing for no consideration.
-Guozhong Haoze was formed to further develop and market the smart security system products.
+On January 7, 2020, Shuhai Beijing entered into another equity transfer agreement with the President, the Director described above and an unrelated individual.
+Pursuant to this equity transfer agreement, the Director, the President and the unrelated individual each agreed to transfer his 51%, 16%, 33% ownership interests, in Guozhong Haoze (Beijing) Technology Ltd. ("Guozhong Haoze") to Shuhai Beijing for no consideration.
+Guozhong Haoze was formed to develop and market the smart security system products.

-On August 17, 2020, Beijing Shuhai formed a new wholly-owned subsidiary Shuhai Jingwei (Shenzhen) Information Technology Co., Ltd ("Jingwei"), for expanding the security oriented systems developing, consulting and marketing business overseas.
+On August 17, 2020, Beijing Shuhai formed a new wholly-owned subsidiary Shuhai Jingwei (Shenzhen) Information Technology Co., Ltd ("Jingwei"), to expand the security oriented systems developing, consulting and marketing business overseas.

 On November 16, 2020, Guohao Century formed Hangzhou Zhangqi Business Management Limited Partnership ("Zhangqi") with ownership of 99% as an ordinary partner.
 On November 19, 2020, Guohao Century formed a 51% owned subsidiary Hangzhou Shuhai Zhangxun Information Technology Co., Ltd ("Zhangxun") for research and development of 5G message technology.
-Zhangqi owns 19% of Zhangxun; according, Guohao Century ultimately owns 69.81% of Zhangxun.
+Zhangqi owns 19% of Zhangxun; accordingly, Guohao Century ultimately owns 69.81% of Zhangxun.

-In December 2019, a novel strain of coronavirus (COVID-19) was reported in China, upon which the World Health Organization declared the outbreak to constitute a "Public Health Emergency of International Concern."
+In December 2019, a novel strain of coronavirus (COVID-19) was reported and the World Health Organization declared the outbreak to constitute a "Public Health Emergency of International Concern."
 Based on the epidemic prevention and control system embedded in the Company's intelligent security platform, the Company was able to promptly organize the employees at home to develop and upgrade the body temperature measurement and administration backend of the epidemic prevention and control system, which could meet the needs of schools and public communities for epidemic prevention, and well addressed the problem of how to integrate the Company's security platform and epidemic prevention system.
-Since April in 2020, the Company has resumed normal work, and the impact of COVID-19 outbreak on the Company's marketing efforts from January to March of 2020 has been mitigated.
-Since April 2020, there are some new Covid-19 cases discovered in a few provinces of China including Beijing as of today, however, the number of new cases are not significant due to PRC government's strict control, and the Company does not believe the new cases would have a significant impact on the Company's operations.
+In April 2020, the Company resumed normal work, and the impact of COVID-19 outbreak on the Company's marketing efforts from January to March of 2020 was mitigated.
+Since April 2020, there are some new Covid-19 cases discovered in a few provinces of China including Beijing as of today, however, the number of new cases are not significant due to the PRC government's strict control, and the Company does not believe the new cases would have a significant impact on the Company's operations.